bionet/ted.python/docs/source/index.rst

 .. -*- rst -*-

-Time Encoding and Decoding Toolbox
+Time Encoding and Decoding Toolkit
 ==================================

 Introduction
 ------------

-The Time Encoding and Decoding Toolbox (TED) is a library of Python routines, classes, and demo programs that implement time encoding and decoding algorithms.
+The Time Encoding and Decoding Toolkit (TED) is a library of Python routines, classes, and demo programs that implement time encoding and decoding algorithms.
 A
 `MATLAB <http://www.mathworks.com/products/matlab/>`_  implementation of the